 Since coming to Bolivia in 1980, ChildFund has worked with regional organizations to improve the lives of Bolivian children and their families.
 One such group is our local partner in Cochabamba, Obispo Anaya.
 Through this partnership, we have been able to provide families living in Cochabamba with access to purified water.
 In addition, we have launched several educational initiatives to help people learn about responsible water usage and conservation.

 Another key focus of our partnership with Obispo Anaya is improving access to adequate sanitation facilities.
-Because water is so scarce in Cochabamba, proper sanitation is difficult to achieve.
+Because water scarcity is so severe in Cochabamba, proper sanitation is difficult to achieve.
 However, we have worked to provide access to better sanitation and hygiene systems, which in addition to improving the quality of life in Cochabamba, also helps reduce the spread of preventable diseases and waterborne bacteria.

 Our water programs in Cochabamba have made a real impact on the lives of families in the region.
 For some, the cost of water was proving to be a tremendous burden, but thanks to ChildFund and Obispo Anaya, many families can now access safe, clean water without spending such a large portion of their income.